top of page

 Banks perform comprehensive online searches:

-• News coverage
+• News coverage and court records

-• Mentions in public or commercial databases
+• Mentions in professional or public databases

 They don’t rely on Google alone, they use professional compliance tools that scan global data for red flags.